meetar/fjord.style/_posts/2016-11-21-terrain-generalization.md

 Further optimizations are possible – for example, [here's a version which should be faster](https://github.com/tangrams/terrain-demos/blob/master/styles/green-stdev-opt.yaml) while giving slightly different results, and [here's a version which samples in screen space](https://github.com/tangrams/terrain-demos/blob/master/styles/green-stdev-adjusted.yaml) to reduce artifacts at zoom levels (thanks to [Patricio Gonzalez Vivo](https://twitter.com/patriciogv) and [Brett Camper](https://github.com/bcamper) for shader help).
 And there are lots of other kinds of blurs and manipulations to try – for instance, the current shader works best out to about z8, but this range could be expanded by linking various shading parameters to the zoom level.

 In this way, I believe terrain can be made legible at all scales, and then my life's work will be complete.

+<span class="aside">This post was originally published on the Mapzen blog at <http://mapzen.com/blog/terrain-generalization>.</span>